CAIDA/catalog-data/sources/Solutions/parse_ark-ipv4-routed-24-topology/Readme.md

 • Placeholder nodes are the non-response hops in the traceroute. \
 • Generally, placeholder nodes are ignored. \
 • Placeholder nodes have reserved IP addresses used to identify them.
-For the ITDK dataset, we use addresses `224.0.0.0` and `0.0.0.0` as the placeholder addresses.\
+For the ITDK dataset, we use addresses `224.0.0.0` and `0.0.0.0` as the placeholder addresses.
-• For the purpose of analysis, we ignore and drop the nodes associated with these addresses.

 ### Explanation of the Data Files ###
 *Download ITDK Datasets:* [link](https://www.caida.org/data/request_user_info_forms/ark.xml)